klepo/ssimrenderer/README.md

 format.

 Version from 17 December 2015.
+Updated on 26 January 2023.

 Features
 --------
  * Rendering of virtual X-Ray images from SSIM.
+ * Rendering of density images with float values from SSIM.
  * Rendering of surface images from SSIM/SSM.
  * Rendering of silhouettes of SSIM/SSM.
  * Mirroring of the shape models.